yjp20/prism/docs/guides/01-mocking.md

 ## Request Validation

-Having a mock server that only gives responses would not be very useful, which is why Prism imitates request validation too.
-An OpenAPI description document is full of validation rules like type, format, max length, etc., Prism can validate incoming messages and provide validation feedback if it receives invalid requests.
+Having a mock server that only gives responses would not be useful, which is why Prism imitates request validation too.
+An OpenAPI description document is full of validation rules like type, format, max length, etc. Prism can validate incoming messages and provide validation feedback if it receives invalid requests.